 Water marketing in Colorado is illegal!
-Colorado water law has an anti-speculation clause.
+The Colorado Constitution has an anti-speculation clause, Article XVI Section 5.
 Marketing water is speculating.
-Black's Law Dictionary defines speculation as "the buying or selling of something with the expectation of profiting from price fluctuations".
+Speculation is "the buying or selling of something with the expectation of profiting from price fluctuations".

-Shareholder rights, legality and ethics are of no concern to the Scammers!
+Shareholder rights, legality and ethics are of no concern to Harris and the Board of Directors!

 WaterSMART:Water Marketing Strategy Grants for FY 2017 (FY = Funding Year)